leealso/AZ203/storage/blob.md

             } while (blobContinuationToken != null);

             var destinationFile = localFileName.Replace(".txt", "_DOWNLOADED.txt");
-            await cloudBlockBlob.DownloadToFileAsync(destinationFile, FileMode.Create);
+            // Download the contents of a blob to a file await cloudBlockBlob.DownloadToFileAsync(destinationFile, FileMode.Create);

             var leaseId = Guid.NewGuid().ToString();

             File.WriteAllText(localFileName, "New Content");

-            cloudBlockBlob.AcquireLease(TimeSpan.FromSeconds(30), leaseId);
+            // Acquires a lease on this blob cloudBlockBlob.AcquireLease(TimeSpan.FromSeconds(30), leaseId);

             try
             {
-                await cloudBlockBlob.UploadFromFileAsync(localFileName);
+                // Upload a file to a blob.
+                // If the blob already exists, it will be overwritten await cloudBlockBlob.UploadFromFileAsync(localFileName);
             }
             catch (StorageException ex)